-If you don't renew your licenses before the end of your term, your service is suspended.
+If you don't renew your upgrades before the end of your term, your service is suspended.
 You can no longer enroll devices, configure settings, and apply policies to users and devices in your organization.

-How do I renew my licenses?
+How do I renew my upgrades?

 - From the Admin console Home page, go to Billing.